Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions: Discussion

-It is important to note two limitations of this study.
-As would be expected from a remotely-recruited national sample for an effectiveness trial, there is a substantial proportion of missing data.
-We address this limitation by using a rigorous multiple imputation approach, and with a sensitivity analysis that reduces the proportion of missing data by excluding participants with only minimal baseline data.
-Secondly, our analysis cannot establish causal associations.
+A second limitation is that our analysis cannot establish causal associations.
 One possible explanation for the association between baseline GAD-7 and MDD improvement is that anxiety hinders participants' engagement with smartphone-delivered interventions.
 Given findings from previous studies that comorbid anxiety reduces pharmacological treatment response in MDD (e.g., \citet{fava2008difference, saveanu2015international, dold2017clinical}), it is also conceivable that comorbid anxiety hinders treatment response through a mechanism that is independent of treatment modality.
 A third possibility, which our results support most strongly, is that anxiety is a prognostic factor for poorer short-term MDD outcomes, an effect that is independent of both treatment assignment and treatment adherence.
 The original clinical trial analysis found higher MDD remission rates for moderately depressed participants in the Project EVO and iPST groups compared to the Health Tips control group, despite also reporting that the majority of participants in the active treatment groups did not download the assigned intervention app \citep{arean2016use}.
 Our analysis, which used different inclusion criteria and was designed to identify outcome predictors with corrections for multiple comparisons, not treatment effectiveness specifically, did not identify treatment assignment as a significant predictor.
 This is consistent with our finding that GAD-7 $\geq 11$ predicted lower odds of improvement within both the active treatment groups and the Health Tips control group, supporting the interpretation that baseline anxiety is a general prognostic factor for poorer short-term MDD outcomes in this context, rather than a predictor of response to a specific treatment.
 While the point estimates for the odds ratios are consistent with a stronger association between baseline anxiety and MDD improvement in the active treatment groups than in the control group, their wide and overlapping confidence intervals preclude a definitive conclusion about an interaction between baseline anxiety and treatment assignment.
 Ultimately, our study cannot distinguish between treatment-related, treatment-unrelated, or combined mechanisms for the observed association between baseline GAD-7 scores and PHQ-9 score reductions.

 The link between higher baseline anxiety and lower odds of MDD improvement in this setting may have clinically actionable implications.
 For example, if this association is partly due to patients with comorbid anxiety struggling to engage with smartphone-delivered interventions, these patients might need additional support or different therapeutic approaches.
 Regardless of the underlying mechanisms, one practical implication of our results is that future randomized controlled trials of smartphone-delivered interventions for MDD should consider stratifying by baseline anxiety levels.